-With unparalleled beauty, a rich history and unique ability to bond with their owners, it’s no wonder Arabians are one of the most popular horse breeds.
+With unparalleled beauty, a rich history and a unique ability to bond with their owners, it’s no wonder Arabians are one of the most popular horse breeds.

 Originally bred by desert tribes as war mounts in harsh conditions, they have evolved to have a large lung capacity and incredible endurance.

 Arabians now display their talents in a variety of riding disciplines from English to Western, and are positioned as the undisputed champion of endurance events.